wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 event command being `InitCommand::Region` (set implicitly in the event object's constructor).
 This happens on the first iteration at both ends of the `class MemLink` connection.

+Then, at later iterations, the `init()` function simply listens on the link for initialization messages from the other end.
+This is implemented as a `while()` loop that calls `recvInitData()` repeatedly until the receive queue is empty.
+For each event, the command is inspected.
+If the command is `Region`, then the link object itself processes the event by creating a `struct EndpointInfo` object with information contained in the message, and insert the object into its own data member `remotes`.
+The event object is not used anywhere else as it is destroyed right in the loop.

 ### Cache Object Construction